 If a sample is taken from a population, a formula must be used to take into account confidence levels and margins of error.
 When taking statistical samples, sometimes a lot is known about a population, sometimes a little may be known and sometimes nothing is known at all.
 For example, a population may be normally distributed (e.g., for heights, weights or IQs), there may be a bimodal distribution (as often happens with class grades in mathematics classes) or there may be no information about how a population will behave (such as polling college students to get their opinions about quality of student life).
 Use Slovin’s formula when nothing is known about the behavior of a population.

 Slovin's formula is written as:

-n = Number of samples N = Total population e = Error tolerance
+where n = Number of samples, N = Total population and e = Error tolerance.

-To use the formula, first figure out what you want your error of tolerance to be.
-For example, you may be happy with a confidence level of 95 percent (giving a margin error of 0.05), or you may require a tighter accuracy of a 98 percent confidence level (a margin of error of 0.02).
-Plug your population size and required margin of error into the formula.
-The result will be the number of samples you need to take.
+To use the formula, first figure out the error of tolerance.
+For example, a confidence level of 95 percent (giving a margin error of 0.05) may be accurate enough, or a tighter accuracy of a 98 percent confidence level (a margin of error of 0.02) may be required.
+Plug the population size and required margin of error into the formula.
+The result equals the number of samples required to evaluate the population.

-For example, suppose that you have a group of 1,000 city government employees and you want to survey them to find out which tools are best suited to their jobs.
-You decide that you are happy with a margin of error of 0.05.
-Using Slovin’s formula, you would be required to survey n = N / (1 + Ne^2) people:
+For example, suppose that a group of 1,000 city government employees needs to be surveyed to find out which tools are best suited to their jobs.
+For this survey a margin of error of 0.05 is considered sufficiently accurate.
+Using Slovin’s formula, the required sample survey size equals n=N÷(1+Ne2) people: